Beingmani/MBD-Assignment/docs/docs/index.md

 ### Part 2

 Program to count the number of words (unique) with the specific number of letters, we have decided to submit two solutions as both have their significant impact on the computation.
+Unit test cases are written with the help of `mockito` and [mrunit](https://mrunit.apache.org) library.

+!!!note "ChainMapper is not supported by MrUnit"
+    <i>ChainMapper is not supported by MrUnit, so the unit testing is done for the mapper and reducers.
+But not the MapReduce together.
+The alternative way could be running the job under a "test" prefixed name would be a good choice.</i>

 #### a.
 ChainMapper
 Using  `ChainMapper`, the program will first convert the input to key-value pairs of `<word, 1>` and then the second mapper will get the unique words and convert them to `<word, 1>`.
 The third mapper will get the length of the word and replace the key-value pairs as `<WordLength, 1>`.
 The Reducer will reduce the key-value pairs to `<WordLength, n>`.
 The computation is slower compared to the other solution.
 For the firstInputFile, it takes around ~8 ms to complete the computation.
 But the resource consumption is lower. (datanode, resourcemanager, yarn, nodemanager.)
 Dataflow is as follows: